Metal Substructure for Dentures - CDT Code Guide

 When to Use This Code

-- In cases where the patient exhibits heavy occlusal forces.
+• In cases where the patient exhibits heavy occlusal forces that may compromise the integrity of a standard acrylic denture.

 Documentation Requirements

-- Patient consent forms acknowledging the procedure and materials used.
+• Patient consent forms acknowledging understanding of the procedure and associated costs.

 Billing Considerations